THE BIBLICAL ROOTS OF EXORCISM AND ITS MEANING FOR MINISTRY TODAY

 In the public imagination exorcism is the stuff of horror movies.
 The work of real-life exorcists, however, is much less sensational and much more pastoral, as the Rite of Exorcism is part of the healing ministry of the Roman Catholic Church.

 The Saint Benedict Institute hosted the lecture “The Biblical Roots of Exorcism and Its Meaning for Ministry Today” by Father Vincent Lampert on Thursday, Sept.
 28, at 7 p.m. in the Maas Center auditorium at Hope College.
 The talk addressed the definition and kinds of exorcism, the biblical basis for the ministry of exorcism, defense against the demonic, types and signs of demonic activity, and how this ministry relates to mental health questions.

 “Evil is real.
 The devil is real.
 Jesus talks about the devil more than anyone else in Scripture.
 We shouldn't be fearful, but we should be knowledgeable,” said Dr. Jared Ortiz, assistant professor of religion at Hope College and director of the Saint Benedict Institute.
 “There has been an increasing demand for exorcists around the world and an increasing number of movies and television shows about them.
 We wanted to invite someone to speak to this phenomenon soberly and from a biblical point of view.”

 Lampert is a priest and exorcist for the Archdiocese of Indianapolis, Indiana.
 He currently serves as a pastor to St. Malachy Catholic Church in Brownsburg, Indiana.

-The address is being co-sponsored by the college’s Department of Religion, Campus Ministries program and Center for Ministry Studies.
+The address was co-sponsored by the college’s Department of Religion, Campus Ministries program and Center for Ministry Studies.